 Chef Gray Kunz, a globally renowned four-star chef, culinary inventor and founder of multiple Michelin-starred restaurants, passed away on March 5th, 2020 at the age of 65.

 Chef Gray was a valued Written Success client receiving business plan support for launching multiple business ventures at the time of his passing.

 He was born in Singapore in 1955 and spent the first ten years of his life there.
 Gray often credited the development of his palate to his early childhood days visiting the markets and food stalls in his native country.

-After completing his culinary education in Switzerland and apprenticing for five years under Frédy Girardet, he moved on to the Regent Hotel in Hong Kong.
+After completing his culinary education in Switzerland, he apprenticed for five years under Frédy Girardet.
+He then moved on to the Regent Hotel in Hong Kong.
 It was there that Gray embraced and refined his skill with both French and Chinese cooking methods.

 Blazing a Trail at Every Turn

 Chef Gray moved to New York City in 1988, first working at Adrienne at the Peninsula Hotel.

 In 1991, he became the executive chef of Lespinasse at the St. Regis Hotel in New York City, and during that time he invented what would become known as the Kunz Spoon.
 He was frustrated that he couldn’t find one utensil to do everything he needed from saucing to tasting to measuring.
 Gray embraced his entrepreneurial spirit and created exactly what he needed.

 Over two decades after its inception, the Kunz Spoon is still considered an essential tool by chefs across the world.

 After receiving a four-star review at Lespinasse in 1994, Chef Gray would carry on creating his trailblazing cuisine and mentoring up-and-coming chefs before making the decision to pursue other ventures in 1998.